Apply to the BSN Program (PDF)

 - An overall academic record with a cumulative grade point average (GPA) of "B" (3.0) or better.

 - Minimum of three recommendations from healthcare professionals who can rate the applicant’s potential.
-At least two must be from nursing professionals; one may be a professional in a related healthcare field.
+At least two must be from nursing professionals with an MSN or higher; one may be a professional in a related healthcare field.

 - A three-page letter to the Admissions Committee describing professional goals.

-- Medical profile, including immunizations record and urine drug screen completed no more than 90 days prior to enrollment to the MSN program, and a criminal background check
+- Medical profile including immunizations record and urine drug screen completed no more than 60 days prior to enrollment in the MSN program.

-At LMU, the FNP concentration has been designed to meet standards for advanced practice education as mandated by the National Organization of Nurse Practitioner Faculty (NONPF).
-The FNP concentration has been approved by both the Southern Association of Colleges and Schools (SACS) and the Tennessee Board of Nursing (TBN).
-Nursing program accreditation has been granted by the National League for Nursing Accrediting Commission (NLNAC).
-The Master of Science in Nursing (MSN) degree program is accredited by NLNAC.
-The address for NLNAC is: 3343 Peachtree Rd NE, Suite 850, Atlanta, GA 30326.
+At LMU, the FNP concentration has been designed to meet standards for advanced practice education as mandated by the National Organization of Nurse Practitioner Faculties (NONPF).
+The FNP concentration has been approved by both the Southern Association of Colleges and Schools (SACS) and the Tennessee Board of Nursing (TBON).
+Nursing program accreditation has been granted by the Accreditation Commission for Education in Nursing (ACEN).
+The Master of Science in Nursing (MSN) degree program is accredited by ACEN.
+The address for ACEN is: 3343 Peachtree Rd NE, Suite 850, Atlanta, GA 30326.

 The MSN program is fully approved by the Tennessee Board of Nursing.